 Read Bus to Cameron Highland from kl details: Plan the perfect Weekend Gateway

-You will not get any direct train from Kuala Lumpur to Cameron Highlands.
+By Train: You will not get any direct train from Kuala Lumpur to Cameron Highlands.
 You have to catch a train from KL Sentral which will take you to Ipoh or Tapah road.
 The train ride may cost you RM 25.00 to RM 46.00.
-From there, take a TBS (Terminal Bersepadu Selatan) bus that will drop you off at the Tanah Rata Bus Terminal.
+From there, take a bus that will drop you off at the Tanah Rata Bus Terminal.
 In total, the train and bus ride may cost you from RM 70.00 to RM 90.00.
-Buy your train ticket from 12goasia with hassle free.

 Things to do in Cameron Highlands

-Get Acquainted with Natives at Orang Asli Village
+- Engaging with the indigenous culture at Orang Asli Village

 5. Kuantan: